bravoure/clickup-mcp/README.md

 With this approach, you don't need to manually run the Docker container or set environment variables - the AI assistant will handle this for you.

+Note: The Docker image is built for both Intel/AMD (amd64) and Apple Silicon (arm64) processors, so it works on all modern Macs and PCs.

 ### Option 2: Standalone Docker

 If you want to run the server as a standalone Docker container (not through an AI assistant), you can use the following commands: